Analysis | As Trump gets more brazen about trying to steal the election, can congressional Republicans ditch him?

 Senate Majority Leader Mitch McConnell (R-Ky.) was one who saw warning signs for the party in November’s results.
 Immediately after the election, he made frank in public remarks about how he feels his party is losing in the areas America is growing: the suburbs, particularly among women, and younger voters.

 But he’s stayed quiet as Trump tries to challenge Biden’s win — then forcefully take it.
+In addition to the Georgia Senate runoffs, and in addition to wanting to abide Trump’s base, McConnell needs to make sure Trump will sign any spending bill to keep the government open.
+Money runs out Dec.
+11.

 McConnell and other Republicans offer up the explanation that Trump has the right to challenge votes in court, and the courts will decide.

-This week, Trump turned to a darker tactic that’s harder to defend: asking Republican lawmakers to change state law about how electors are decided and give those electors to him.
+But that’s been harder to defend this week, as Trump turned to a darker tactic to stay in power: asking Republican lawmakers to change state law about how electors are decided and give those electors to him.
 He invited the top Michigan Republican lawmakers to the White House on Friday, and he called a local Detroit Republican election official after she voted to approve that city’s results.

 As his efforts get more brazen, a small handful of Republicans are elevating their criticism of him.
 But most dodged questions from reporters this week or even defended the president.
 “I don’t have any concerns,” said Sen Josh Hawley (R-Mo.), a rumored 2024 hopeful, when a reporter explained to him what Trump’s trying to do in Michigan.